aspose-pdf/Aspose.PDF-API-References-Tutorials/content/korean/net/programming-with-document/setexpirydate/_index.md

 + "expiry = new Date(year, month);"
 + "if (today.getTime() > expiry.getTime())"
 + "app.alert('The file is expired.
 You need a new one.');");
-// JavaScript를 PDF 열기 작업으로 설정
+// PDF 열기 동작으로 JavaScript 설정
 doc.OpenAction = javaScript;

 dataDir = dataDir + "SetExpiryDate_out.pdf";